openvinotoolkit/openvino_tensorflow/python/README.md

-# Intel<sup>®</sup> OpenVINO™ integration with TensorFlow
+# OpenVINO™ integration with TensorFlow

-This repository contains the source code of Intel<sup>®</sup> OpenVINO™ integration with TensorFlow, a product needed to enable Intel<sup>®</sup> OpenVINO™ runtime and optimizations for TensorFlow.
-Intel<sup>®</sup> OpenVINO™ integration with TensorFlow enables acceleration of AI inferencing across almost all imaginable use cases, using a variety of AI models, on a variety of Intel silicon such as Intel CPUs, Intel integrated GPUs, Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs) and Intel<sup>®</sup> Vision accelerator Design with 8 Intel Movidius<sup>TM</sup> MyriadX VPUs - referred as VAD-M or HDDL.
+This repository contains the source code of OpenVINO™ integration with TensorFlow, a product needed to enable OpenVINO™ runtime and optimizations for TensorFlow.
+OpenVINO™ integration with TensorFlow enables acceleration of AI inferencing across almost all imaginable use cases, using a variety of AI models, on a variety of Intel<sup>®</sup> silicon such as:
+- Intel<sup>®</sup> CPUs
+- Intel<sup>®</sup> integrated GPUs
+- Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs) - referred as VPU
+- Intel<sup>®</sup> Vision accelerator Design with 8 Intel Movidius™ MyriadX VPUs - referred as VAD-M or HDDL.

 ## Installation